 Top benefits of the ProCoach model:

 Provide a reliable nutrition coaching experience.
-You’ll deliver the same high quality nutrition coaching experience to every single client regardless of what else is going on… in your life or your client’s.
-ProCoach offers our “road-tested”, evidence-based, real-world-proven system and experience for clients.
+You’ll deliver the same high quality nutrition coaching experience to every single client/patient regardless of what else is going on… in your life or theirs.
+ProCoach offers our “road-tested”, evidence-based, real-world-proven system and experience for everyone.
 We’ve put some serious mileage on it so we know it works.

 Scale up.
 (The sky’s the limit.)
-You’ll be able to coach 5 clients, 50 clients, or 500 clients easily — because ProCoach makes it simple.
-We’ve already coached more nearly 100,000 clients using this very system.
+You’ll be able to coach 5 clients, 50 clients, or 500 people easily — because ProCoach makes it simple.
+We’ve already coached nearly 100,000 clients using this very system.
 Think you can handle that many clients?
 Go for it.
-The system will work, whether you have 10 clients or 10,000.
+The system will work, whether you have 10 people or 10,000.

 What to do next: